 second controversy surrounds Australian Manuka Honey versus its New Zealand cousin.
 Australian Manuka comes from bees feeding on the native Australian

 Manuka plant or 'Jelly Bush' (Leptospermum polygalifolium - subspecies polygalifolium).
-The plant is slightly different from its

-Association, said the word manuka is a New Zealand word derived from the Maori
+However, John Rawcliffe, from New Zealand's Unique Manuka Factor Honey Association, said the word 'manuka' is a New Zealand word derived from the Maori language, and that New Zealand Manuka Honey is supported by research.

-"New Zealand manuka honey, believe it or not, it was first produced back in the 1840s in New Zealand and it's become famous because of the body of research that has been initiated in New Zealand."(2)
+"New Zealand manuka honey, believe it or not, it was first produced back in the 1840s in New Zealand and it's become famous because of the body of research that has been initiated in New Zealand."2

 Certified, medical-grade manuka honeys are available.